-Pick a few books and start reading to your child.
-Use the tracking sheet below to log number of books you have read.
+Grab some books and start reading to your child!
+Use the tracking sheet below to track the number of books you have read.

 You can have more than one child working through the program as long as each child is five years of age or younger and has not started school.

-You do not need to formally register for this program.
+You do not need to register for this program.

 Step 2: Track your reading